tektutor/terraform-may-2025/Day2/README.md

 - golang only supports functions
 - using golang one can develop a new compiler/interpreter, a game, console based application, graphical application that runs on your local machine, can develop mobile applications, can develop AI/ML applications, web applications, etc.,
 - using golang one can develop REST API, Microservices, etc.,
+- is case-sensitive
+- statically typed programming language
+- performance wise, it is faster than most compiled languages, definitely more faster than interpretted and scripting languages
+- even compilation is done faster in go lang for bulky applications
 - Some of the popular tools developed in Golang
   - Terraform
   - Docker